joychak/spark-kubernetes-aws/README.md

         kubectl delete [driver-pod-name] [driver-service-name]

 ## That's it ...
-Hopefully, you should be now able to continue your Kubernetes/Spark/AWS development in local machine (Laptop) !!!
+Hopefully, you should be now able to continue your Kubernetes/Spark/AWS development in a local machine (Laptop) !!!